minutes of reading

 Psychology of color is crucial for your application

 This is especially important when choosing a color scheme for a web app or mobile application.
 This can be seen, for example, by looking at the pages aimed mainly at women or men.
 Research shows that users’ gender affects color perception.
+That is why designers should focus on user-friendly color choices to appeal to diverse audiences.
 Gender preferences, based on nationality or age-related, are not limited and constant, but it is worth taking them into account when planning the appearance of the application.
-There are no strict rules for which colors are male, female, or gender neutral.
-Since colors come in many shades, someone may love rich royal blue, but they definitely don't like a pale blue sky, so preference for blue doesn't mean that every shade of blue is universally appropriate.
-However, some generalizations are possible from color research.

 Blue inspires confidence